Forest to Furniture

 In the eastern counties of Appalachian Ohio the primarily-Amish furniture making companies represent one of the largest hardwood furniture manufacturing sector in the nation.
 The region’s hardwood furniture is know for its quality workmanship and has a worldwide market.

-APEG provides industry support for forest and wood products statewide as an affiliate of the Ohio Manufacturing Extension Partnership (MEP).
+APEG provides industry support for forest and wood products statewide through an SBA Regional Innovation Cluster Initiative.